-- .1 Cover insulation and insulated fittings with white PVC fitting covers. - .2 The fitting cover system shall consist of one-piece pre-molded high impact PVC fitting covers with fiber glass inserts and accessories, including elbows, tee/valves, end caps, mechanical line couplings, specialty fittings, jacketing, tacks, and PVC tape. - .3 Cover shall have a flame spread rating of not more than 25 and a smoke developed classification of not more than 50. - .4 Cover shall be resistant to and not promote growth of fungi or bacteria. - .5 Cover shall be UV resistant for use indoors or outdoors.
-Paint outdoor fittings for further UV and colorfast protection. - .6 Locations - .1 All piping in Mechanical Room 004.
+.1 Cover insulation and insulated fittings with white PVC fitting covers.

+- .2 The fitting cover system shall consist of one-piece pre-molded high impact PVC fitting covers with fiber glass inserts and accessories, including elbows, tee/valves, end caps, mechanical line couplings, specialty fittings, jacketing, tacks, and PVC tape. - .3 Cover shall have a flame spread rating of not more than 25 and a smoke developed classification of not more than 50. - .4 Cover shall be resistant to and not promote growth of fungi or bacteria. - .5 Cover shall be UV resistant for use indoors or outdoors.
+Paint outdoor fittings for further UV and colorfast protection. - .6 Locations - .1 All new piping within building including domestic water and hydronics.